trifonnt/openshift-origin-diy-php/README.md

 To get your custom PHP version working at OpenShift, you have to do the following:

-1. Create a new Openshift "Do-It-Yourself" application
+1. Create a new Openshift "Do-It-Yourself" application.
-2. Clone this repository
+2. Clone this repository.
-    Optionally you might want to change to a different branch.
+    * !
+Optionally you might want to change to a different branch to get a different PHP version.
 3. Add a new remote "openshift" (You can find the URL to your git repository on the Openshift application page)
 4. Run `git push --force "openshift" master:master`
 5. SSH into your gear
 6. `nohup $OPENSHIFT_REPO_DIR/misc/install.sh > $OPENSHIFT_DIY_LOG_DIR/install.log`